- BY Nath Gbikpi

 Leave to remain application date: how to calculate it and why it is important

 The answer to the first question is a resounding yes.
 Fortunately, in most cases, the answer to the second question can also be yes.
-For all their issues, the introduction of online application forms allows migrants in danger of running out of time to buy a little breathing space.
-The extension application can be made online, fixing that as the legal date of application, and the appointment needed to finalise things booked for a later date.
+For all the issues of a digitised system, the introduction of online application forms allows those in danger of running out of time to buy a little breathing space.
+The extension application can be made relatively quickly online, fixing that as the legal date of application.
+The appointment needed to finalise things like documents can then be booked for a later date.

 This post explains the concept of an application date in immigration law, how to calculate it, and why making an application online can help beat the deadline.